hasanmoudud/geocompr/main.md

     - The coordinate reference system (CRS)?
 1. Using **sf**'s `plot()` command, create a map of Nigeria in context, building on the code that creates and plots Asia above (see Figure \@ref(fig:asia) for an example of what this could look like).
     - Hint: this used the `lwd`, `main` and `col` arguments of `plot()`.
-    - Bonus: make the country boundaries a dotted grey line.
+    - Bonus: make the country boundaries a dotted gray line.
     - Hint: `border` is an additional argument of `plot()` for **sf**  objects.
 1. What does the `cex` argument do in the `plot()` function that generates Figure \@ref(fig:contpop)?
     - Why was `cex` set to the `sqrt(world$pop) / 10000` instead of just the population directly?